yt-project/yt_astro_analysis/doc/source/halo_finding.rst

 obtaining and installing ``rockstar-galaxies`` for use with ``yt_astro_analysis``.

-### YOU ARE HERE.
-To run with Rockstar

-To run the Rockstar Halo finding, you must launch python with MPI and parallelization enabled.
-While Rockstar itself does not require MPI to run, the MPI libraries allow yt to distribute particle information across multiple nodes.
+To run Rockstar, your script must be run with `mpirun` using a minimum of three processors.
+Rockstar processes are divided into three groups:

+* readers: these read particle data from the snapshots.
+Set the number of readers with the ``num_readers`` keyword argument.
+* writers: these perform the halo finding and write the subsequent halo catalogs.
+  Set the number of writers with the ``num_writers`` keyword argument.
+* server: this process coordinates the activity of the readers and writers.
+  There is only one server process.
+The total number of processes given with `mpirun` must be equal to the number of readers plus writers plus one (for the server).

-.. warning:: At the moment, running Rockstar inside of yt on multiple compute nodes connected by an Infiniband network can be problematic.
-Therefore, for now we recommend forcing the use of the non-Infiniband network (e.g. Ethernet) using this flag: ``--mca btl ^openib``.
+.. warning:: Running Rockstar from yt on multiple compute nodes connected by an Infiniband network can be problematic.
+It is recommended to force the use of the non-Infiniband network (e.g. Ethernet) using this flag:
-   For example, here is how Rockstar might be called using 24 cores:
+   ``--mca btl ^openib``.
+For example, to run with 24 cores, do:
-   ``mpirun -n 24 --mca btl ^openib python ./run_rockstar.py --parallel``.
+   ``mpirun -n 24 --mca btl ^openib python ./run_rockstar.py``.

-The script above configures the Halo finder, launches a server process which disseminates run information and coordinates writer-reader processes.
-Afterwards, it launches reader and writer tasks, filling the available MPI slots, which alternately read particle information and analyze for halo content.

-The RockstarHaloFinder class has these options that can be supplied to the halo catalog through the ``finder_kwargs`` argument:

-* ``dm_type``, the index of the dark matter particle.
-Default is 1.
-* ``outbase``, This is where the out*list files that Rockstar makes should be placed.
-Default is 'rockstar_halos'.
-* ``num_readers``, the number of reader tasks (which are idle most of the time.)
-Default is 1.
-* ``num_writers``, the number of writer tasks (which are fed particles and do most of the analysis).
-Default is MPI_TASKS-num_readers-1.
-  If left undefined, the above options are automatically configured from the number of available MPI tasks.
-* ``force_res``, the resolution that Rockstar uses for various calculations and smoothing lengths.
-This is in units of Mpc/h.
-  If no value is provided, this parameter is automatically set to the width of the smallest grid element in the simulation from the last data snapshot (i.e. the one where time has evolved the longest) in the time series:
-  ``ds_last.index.get_smallest_dx() * ds_last['Mpch']``.
-* ``total_particles``, if supplied, this is a pre-calculated total number of dark matter particles present in the simulation.
-For example, this is useful when analyzing a series of snapshots where the number of dark matter particles should not change and this will save some disk access time.
-If left unspecified, it will be calculated automatically.
-Default: ``None``.
-* ``dm_only``, if set to ``True``, it will be assumed that there are only dark matter particles present in the simulation.
-  This option does not modify the halos found by Rockstar, however this option can save disk access time if there are no star particles (or other non-dark matter particles) in the simulation.
-Default: ``False``.

-Rockstar dumps halo information in a series of text (halo*list and out*list) and binary (halo*bin) files inside the ``outbase`` directory.
-We use the halo list classes to recover the information.

-Inside the ``outbase`` directory there is a text file named ``datasets.txt`` that records the connection between ds names and the Rockstar file names.
+See
+:class:`~yt_astro_analysis.halo_analysis.halo_finding.rockstar.rockstar.RockstarHaloFinder`
+for the list of available options.

+Rockstar halo catalogs are saved to the directory associated the ``output_dir`` keyword provided to the :class:`~yt_astro_analysis.halo_analysis.halo_catalog.halo_catalog.HaloCatalog`.
+The number of files for each catalog is equal to the number of writers.
+The catalog files have the naming convention `halos_<catalog_number>.<processor_number>.bin`, where catalog number 0 is the first halo catalog calculated.
+For more information on loading these with yt, see :ref:`rockstar`.

 Parallelism
 -----------